Eagle vs Shark

-Eagle vs Shark is a 2007 New Zealand romantic comedy film written and directed by Taika Waititi (in his directorial debut) and financed by the New Zealand Film Commission.
+Eagle vs Shark is a 2007 New Zealand romantic comedy film written and directed by Taika Waititi and financed by the New Zealand Film Commission.
 The film had its world premiere at Sundance in the World Cinema Dramatic section of the festival.
+It received mixed reviews.

 Plot

-Lily (Loren Horsley), a shy, wistful girl, is a songwriter when no one is listening.
-She works at a fast food restaurant and has a crush on Jarrod (Jemaine Clement), a geek who works in a video game store.
+Lily, a shy, wistful girl, is a songwriter when no one is listening.
+She works at a Wellington fast food restaurant and has a crush on Jarrod, a geek who works in a video game store.
 One day, Jarrod gives Lily an invitation to his "dress as your favourite animal" party to pass along to her workmate Jenny, who throws it away.
 Lily retrieves it and shows up at the party with her caring and supportive brother Damon.

 The party is sparsely attended with what are apparently teenage and adult customers of Jarrod's store, all dressed extravagantly in animal costumes.
 Jarrod is impressed with Lily's shark costume as well as her remarkable video game skills.
 They go to Jarrod's room and he learns Lily's parents both died of heart attacks.
 He says his brother and mother are dead, too.
 They kiss and have brief sex.

 The following day, Jarrod invites Lily on a date but fails to turn up.
-He later comes by Lily's house to apologize, saying he was depressed and needed to be alone.
-He confides that he plans to confront his high-school bully Eric, but has no car to get to his hometown.
-Damon agrees to drive Jarrod and Lily there.
+He later comes by Lily's house to apologise, saying he was depressed and needed to be alone.
+He confides that he plans to confront his high-school bully Eric, but has no car to get to his "hometown".
+Damon agrees to drive Jarrod and Lily to his hometown.
 Along the way, Damon offers them apples, which will become the representation of Jarrod and Lily in several claymation scenes throughout the film.

 Upon arriving, Lily discovers that Jarrod's family is just as bizarre as Jarrod himself.
 His sister and brother-in-law sell all kinds of questionable products, like make-up kits and jumpsuits.
 Jarrod's father is a withdrawn man who uses a wheelchair.
 Jarrod's nine-year-old daughter Vinny, the product of a random sexual encounter who Jarrod sees only occasionally, also lives with Jarrod's family.
 They don't have room in the house, so Jarrod and Lily have to sleep in a tent in the yard.